tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 The accounting of the resources of all players will entirely be hidden from the players and be done exclusively by the judging party.

-Players will be given their initial amount of resources and it will be left up to them to their balance's updates if they need to, the judging party's interface will not include anything to read the resources.
+Players will be given their initial amount of resources and it will be left up to them to track their balance's updates if they need to.
+The judging party's interface will not include anything to read the resources.

-The judging party, before the instanciation of the players, will instanciate every player's resources and as every transaction has to go through the judging party, it will be the one responsible for updating the resources balances.
+The judging party, before the instantiation of the players, will instantiate every player's resources.
+As every transaction has to go through the judging party, it will also be the one responsible for updating the resources balances.

-In this manner, we do not need any access control mechanism for the players, they do not have any knowledge about the real account and as a consequence, no access to it (as they cannot access objects without reference to them, as per [][Assumptions])
+This way, we do not need any access control mechanism for the players, they do not have any knowledge about the "real" accounts and as a consequence, no access to it (as they cannot access objects without reference to them, as per [][Assumptions])

 ### Judging party exclusiveness aka turn-by-turn enforcement